Updated: Jul 26, 2022

 How can I use this in my class?

 Flipped lessons - Record video and have students respond to it.

 Students show what they know in different ways.

-This is a fantastic way for you to engage your students, assess your students, present your content in different ways and really show, have students show what they know, and a really meaningful way using technology that's purposeful and authentic.
+This is a fantastic way for you to engage your students, assess them, present your content in different ways and show, and have students show what they know in a significant way using purposeful and authentic technology.

 Remember friends, you have the edumagic within you.